Let’s Take a Look at Mesothelioma…

 Indications of pleural mesothelioma may include painful coughing, shortness of breath, and chest pains under the rib cage.
 Peritoneal mesothelioma may outwardly manifest itself as abdominal pain and swelling, possibly with lumps of tissue forming under the skin in the area.
 Unexplained weight loss also accompanies mesothelioma.

 Now, contrary to some who would confidently say that asbestos exposure or inhalation is the cause of mesothelioma, I must politely point out all that cancer is generally never attributed to one concrete factor.
 Exposure to asbestos is a significant risk factor as related to mesothelioma, but other health and/or environmental factors usually come into play as well.
-It is also important to note that not everyone who comes into contact with asbestos develops mesothelioma.
+It is also important to note that not everyone who comes into contact with asbestos develops mesothelioma but asbestos health monitoring is critical.
 Even so, it is critical to know where this substance can be found and how to protect yourself from exposure if possible.

 Asbestos is actually a naturally-occurring compound found in the earth.
 Then, somewhere along the line, manufacturing scientists discovered that asbestos was quite resistant to heat and chemical exposure.
 That made it a perfect element to incorporate into many building construction materials – things like insulation materials, vinyl flooring, shingles, and home siding.
 While you may come in contact with these items, you are not necessarily rubbing them on your skin or touching them to your face.
 Unfortunately, some fire retardant blankets and clothing may contain asbestos fibers.
 It is important to be an informed consumer, so that you make conscious choices in terms of what you buy for your family.